jangler/oracles-randomizer/asm/README.md

 Any of the sections can be omitted.

 - A key of the form `02/openRingList` means that the label `openRingList` will be attached to its translated value, which will be appended to bank `02`.
+If the label starts with `dma_`, the address will be aligned with the next
+  $10-byte block so that it can be DMA transferred accurately.
 - A key of the form `02/56a1/` will overwrite the data at `02:56a1` with its translated value.
 Its label is empty, so it is "anonymous" and cannot be referenced by other code.
 Non-empty labels are also allowed, as in